olliw42/mLRS/README.md

 - technologies introduced by mLRS:
     - innovative flow control for MAVLink for smoother and more robust data flow
     - MavlinkX for reduced packet loss and data compression
 - support of MSP and optimizations for INAV autopilot systems.
-Enables using the INAV telemetry widget and in-flight connection to the INAV configurator, supports MSP-RC, MspX for reduced packet loss.
+Enables using the INAV telemetry widget, in-flight connection to the INAV configurator, supports MSP-RC, and introduces MspX for reduced packet loss.
 - "except" and "ortho" features
 - support for buzzer, OLED display & five-way button, serial2.
 - support of ESP32 and ESP8266 modules for wireless connection to a ground control station.